abusedmedia/Presenta-WWW/content/blog/five-core-principles-for-a-better-presentation.md

 **PRESENTA** want to be the next-gen tool to make effective presentations in no time because you can spend your time building great content!

-It follows some core principles to foster content-first, enforcing best practices, trying to make a cut from the Powerpoint legacy.
+It follows some core principles to foster **content-first**, enforcing **best practices**, trying to make a cut from the Powerpoint legacy.